fakhir-shad/flash_notifier/README.md

     <%= build_bootstrap_flash dismiss: true, timeout: 5000 %>

 ##### default timeout duration is 5000, ignore this option if you want to use default timeout duration

+You can add your own wrapper class by passing following parameter

+    <%= build_bootstrap_flash wrapper_class: 'my-flash-notification' %>

 ### For other two libraries follow following steps